TWBug/GoldCardHenge/content/qualification/field-of-culture-and-arts.en.md

 ## Film, Broadcast and Pop Music

-{{< accordion title="Previously received a major award for film, broadcast, or pop music from Taiwan or the recipient’s native country, or an international award." suffix="1." bottomless="false" >}}
+{{< accordion title="Previously received a major award for film, broadcast, or pop music from Taiwan or the recipient’s native country, or an international award." suffix="1." bottomless="true" >}}

 * Copy of award certificate for a major award for film, broadcast, or pop music from Taiwan or the recipient’s native country, or international award.
 Acceptable awards include, but are not limited to, the Golden Horse Awards, Golden Harvest Awards for Outstanding Short Films, Taipei Film Festival, Kaohsiung Film Festival, Taiwan International Documentary Festival, Emmy Awards, BAFTA, Seoul International Drama Awards, Golden Globe Awards, Golden Bell Awards, New York Festivals International Television & Film Awards, British Academy Television Awards, Grammy Awards, BRIT Awards, American Music Awards, MTV Europe Music Awards, Golden Melody Awards, NRJ Music Awards, Billboard Music Awards, Golden Indie Music Awards, Japan Record Awards, Juno Awards, Mercury Prize, Golden Disc Awards, and film festival awards listed in Table 1 of the Regulations for Funding Film Industry and Film Professionals’ Participation in International Film Festivals established by the MOC’s Bureau of Audiovisual and Music Industry Development, as well as other awards whose qualifications have been reviewed and verified by the MOC.
 {{< /accordion >}}

-{{< accordion title="Previously served as top executive at a medium-sized or larger film, broadcast, or pop music juristic person or organization, and has at least five years’ relevant work experience." suffix="2." bottomless="false" >}}
+{{< accordion title="Previously served as top executive at a medium-sized or larger film, broadcast, or pop music juristic person or organization, and has at least five years’ relevant work experience." suffix="2." bottomless="true" >}}

 * Copy of proof of employment as a top executive at a medium-sized or larger film, broadcast, or pop music juristic person or organization.
 * Copy of proof of five years’ work experience in the fields of film, broadcast, or pop music.